-What is off-site content?
+What is off-page content?

 Things that you create and post on your website to engage your audience is considered on-site content.
 However, if your site is relatively new and doesn’t get as much traffic as you would like it to, you can still create valuable content in other places with the goal of building an audience and driving traffic back to your site.
 In this article, we’ll talk about four proven ways to get your content out in front of your key audience and drive that traffic back to your website.